Erlang-Enclave-Thesis/sgx-erlang-extension/graphene/README.md

-**tl;dr** this does not work, althought the vital syscalls seems to be supported in Graphene the use of MPMC in BEAM hinders Graphene support.
+**tl;dr** this does not work, although the vital syscalls seems to be supported in Graphene the use of MPMC in BEAM hinders Graphene support.

 # Erlang for Graphene